 Special note for MCS students: Beginning with the chapter on Deism (number three), try to reflect on how you might share your Christian faith with someone of the worldview being described by that particular chapter.

-Note: this sample below was for a creative writing class.
-Yours will include words, phrases and sentences from your course textbook.
+Note: The sample below was for a creative writing class.
+Your work will include words, phrases and sentences from your course textbook.

 Writing is a "process."

 I've always just written and turned it in